wither/Notes/thm/ignite/README.md

 ## website

-> running fuel cms 1.4
+> The website is running `Fuel CMS 1.4`

 ![](images/cms.png)

 ## ffuf

-> ffuf found the following
+> ffuf found the following:

 ![](images/ffuf.png)

 ## robots

-> robots.txt dissallows access to /fuel/
+> `robots.txt` dissallows access to `/fuel/`

 ![](images/robots.png)

 ## User

-> use the following exploit to get rce and then a netcat reverse shell on the machine
+> Use the following exploit to get RCE and then a netcat reverse shell on the machine.

 ![](images/shell.png)